JohnPush2Prod/SysAdmin-Tools/README.md

 # SysAdmin-Tools

-A collection of useful scripts, tools, and documentation for Systems Administrators.
+A collection of useful scripts, tools, and documentation for Systems Administrators and Security Admins.

 ---